• ABOUT CARL BIRKELBACH

 Human Values and International Law

 I am going to start my presentation with a caveat.
-While I will endeavor to stick to established facts whenever possible, I caution that my presentation is influenced by own experiences of person born in the USA and by my own perspective and viewpoint
+While I will endeavor to stick to established facts whenever possible, I caution that my presentation is influenced by own experiences of a person born in the USA and by my own perspective and viewpoint

 My presentation of International HR will be broken down in 3 Sections